Shivamcmd/Piano-Player/README.md

 # 🎹 Piano Player
-A simple and interactive **Virtual Piano Web App** where users can play musical notes using mouse clicks or keyboard keys.
+A simple and interactive **Virtual Piano Web App** where users can play musical notes using mouse hovers or keyboard keys.
 ---

 ## 🚀 Features

 - 🎼 Play musical notes with keyboard
-- 🖱️ Mouse click support
+- 🖱️ Mouse hover support
 - 📱 Responsive design for all devices
 - 🔊 High-quality piano sound effects
 - 🎨 Clean and minimal UI